Table of Contents

 When life insurance policy types are listed and described, the focus is usually on two of them: term life and whole life policies.
 There are more types than those two, though, and they’re typically more complex.
 They include universal life insurance — and, as a subset, indexed universal life insurance, or IUL.
 This is an advanced type of policy, where interest on the cash value component is linked to a market index.

-In this post, we’ll define IUL, explain how it works, share its pros and cons, and more.
+Here’s a look at what IUL is, how it works, its pros and cons, and more.

 Definition of Indexed Universal Life Insurance (IUL)